HepHepHurra/apps-android-hurraki/README.md

 ### Ideas ###

-You have a idea what Hurraki App would make better.
+You have a idea what the Hurraki App would make better.
 Or you found something you dont like about the Hurraki App.
 Post your idea in [Issues](https://github.com/Hurraki/apps-android-hurraki/issues).

 ### Other ways to contribute ###